TelepathicGrunt/WorldBlender/README.md

 <p>&nbsp;</p>
 <p><span style="font-size: 16px;"><strong>-print out all resource locations of everything registered to help you with making a blacklist easily.</strong></span></p>
 <p><span style="font-size: 16px;"><strong>&nbsp; &nbsp;</strong></span></p>
-<p><span style="font-size: 16px;"><strong>-change how much unique blocks is needed to make the portal, specify required blocks that needs to be in the chests, what activation item is needed, and whether the portal should drop the chests and its contents instead of consuming it.</strong></span></p>
+<p><span style="font-size: 16px;"><strong>-change how many kinds of blocks are needed to make the portal, specify required blocks that needs to be in the chests, what activation item(s) is needed, and whether the portal should drop the chests and its contents instead of consuming it.</strong></span></p>
 <p>&nbsp;</p>
 <p><span style="font-size: 16px;"><strong>-how thick the surface bands are and whether vanilla ravine and cave carvers can carve through modded blocks, Netherrack, and End Stone underground.</strong></span></p>
 <p>&nbsp;</p>